Needs a service

 Due to the intense support available in a residential withdrawal unit, they are best suited to young people with little family or community support or who don’t have access to safe, drug-free environments.

 Want to know more about detox?
 Our video explains how detox can support young people and this short video shows an example of a withdrawal unit run by YSAS.
-Use the YoDAA service finder to check out Youth Withdrawal units or talk to YoDAA for more info and advice.
+Contact YoDAA (1800 458 685) if you wish to find a service near you. .